 - Preheat oven to 160°C fanbake / 180’C / 350’F. Line 2 oven trays with baking paper.

 - In a large mixing bowl, combine oats, flour, coconut.

-- Roll teaspoon sized mixture into balls and place on trays, allowing room for spreading.
+- Roll teaspoon sized mixture into balls and place on trays, and flatten with your fingers or with a spatula.
+Allow room for spreading.
 The mixture will feel very buttery but that is OK.

 - Allow to cool on the trays (they will harden on cooling).
 They will keep for several weeks in an airtight container.

 - You can make these biscuits as big as you like.
 Just remember to leave space between them because they like to spread out.

 - The reason we get the baking soda activated before putting them into the biscuit is that we don’t want them to rise.
 The thing that makes these biscuits special is the thin, crispy texture.

 - Need a quick breakfast?
 Crumble one of these biscuits over some Greek yogurt.
 Yum!